Ruth-Chela/alx-system_engineering-devops/0x02-shell_redirections/README.md

-printing  script followed by a new line to the standard output
+a script that disply a confused smile